Brief description

 Prerequisites

-The students participating in this course should have basic knowledge on EVs and their nomenclature and biogenesis, although no previous experience with EV characterization is needed.
+The students participating in this course should have basic knowledge of EVs and their nomenclature and biogenesis, although no previous experience with EV characterization is needed.

 Contact